hagansmith/small-shop-inventory-client/README.md

 # small-shop-inventory
-An Inventory Management Tool Built for Use With Shopify Webhooks
+An Inventory Management Tool Using React Built for Use With Shopify Webhooks